ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/kb/linux-setting-limits.markdown

 # Linux: Setting limits
 ---
-Linux security limits might degrade RavenDB performance (and in encrypted database it might prevent actual functionality, see : `TODO : https://github.com/ravendb/docs/pull/975`), even if physical resources allows higher performance.
-Also debugging might be affected (i.e. : core dump creation).
+Linux security limits may degrade RavenDB performance, and in an encrypted database even prevent actual functionality, even if physical resources allow higher performance.
+Additionally, debugging may be affected (i.e. core dump creation).

-Setting these limits in a persistant to recommended values way can be achived by editing `/etc/security/limits.conf` with:
+Setting these limits in a persistant way can be achived by editing `/etc/security/limits.conf` to recommended values:
 ```
 * soft     core            unlimited
 * hard     core            unlimited